 Andy looked like he had a great time too – a little sunburnt by the end, and happily tired.
 It was a great opportunity for both of us to step away from computers, paperwork and adults, and actually do a little bit of playwork.
 We look forward to more exciting adventures in Blackpool – watch this space!

-For more photos of our session, please visit our facebook page.
+For more photos of our session, please visit our Facebook page.
 For more from Pop-Ups Zan, please visit her personal blog.
-To find out more about our work at Pop-Up Adventure Play, visit our wesbite www.popupadventureplay.org.
+To find out more about our work at Pop-Up Adventure Play, visit the Pop-Up Adventure Play website.